tylergaw/papersaver/README.md

  and recompile them to `css` files.
  5. All good?
 Let's head on to flavor country.

-#### Usage
+### Usage

- 1. Adding a new Paper from a local file using papersaver-cli:
+#### Adding new Papers via papersaver-cli

  - `node papersaver-cli.js -i /path/to/local/image.jpg -g false`.
 The `-g false` will keep Papersaver from adding, committing, and pushing the new files to the Git repo.
  - If there are no errors, refresh the page.
 You should see the `/path/to/local/image.jpg`
  - That command created the new files and built the static site with `wintersmith build -X`.
  Don't believe me?
 Check the contents of `/papersaver/build`.
 See the numbered directory?
 That's the Paper just added.
 Run that same command again and you'll get another one.
 Boosh!
 Computers!
  - The CLI can be used as the only method of adding new Papers, but let's look at another, more automated way of doing so.

- 2. Adding new Papers via email:
+#### Adding new Papers via email

+Paper (the app) allows you to email sketches.
+We're going to send sketches to a specified email address and they'll then be saved with Papersaver.

+ - Highly recommended step 1: Create a new email address that will only be used for this.
+ You'll be accessing this account programmatically over IMAP, while your server should be set up in a secure way, there's always a chance that the account could be compromised.
+It only takes a few minutes to set up a new, dedicated Gmail–or other free account.
+ - On your new email account (you made one right?)
+Enable IMAP.